gutfalla/Real-state-prices-UK/README.md

 ![Alt Text](https://github.com/gutfalla/Real-state-prices-UK/blob/main/Untitled.png)

-This repository contains the final project for the Data Engineering Zoomcamp of DataTalksClub 2024.
+## Introduction

-I work using data provided by HM Land Registry.
+This repository uses data provided by HM Land Registry to explore the distribution of real estate prices in two countries of the United Kingdom.
 I use the statistical dataset "Price Paid Data" that contains information on the amounts paid for properties in England and Wales.
+The original data could be accessed at: http://prod.publicdata.landregistry.gov.uk.s3-website-eu-west-1.amazonaws.com/pp-2023.csv

+## Methodology

+This project was made using codespaces

 The dashboard can be accesed following this link: